 And finally, to keep it real, I’m including this last one that (as far as I could tell) was NOT a cost savings.

 24 oz Comet price: 99¢ = 4¢ per oz

 16 oz baking soda price: 79¢ = 5¢ per oz

 Yes, it appears one of my favorite homemade substitutions of just using straight baking soda as a scouring powder is not really a cost savings.
 But it’s not that much of a price difference either (only a 1 cent difference per ounce) and I really prefer the friendly feeling of baking soda so I’m happy to keep using the homemade option.

 Recipe idea- – > Homemade Cinnamon Sink Scrub

 Save Money With Homemade Cleaners!

 Congratulations if you’ve stuck with me this far!
 After digesting all this info and the the numbers (and digesting the tea and cookies we needed to help us power through this) we can see that homemade cleaners will almost always save us money and in some cases, a lot of money.
 Homemade cleaners really don’t take that long to mix together either and the final result is a product that cleans well and is made with ingredients that are not nearly as harsh as the store bought counterparts.

-If you would like to see more on how I arrived at my breakdown prices for my ingredients (things like vinegar, soap, rubbing alcohol, etc.) here’s a link to a pdf of my ingredient price list calculations, as well as the screenshot below.
+If you would like to see more on how I arrived at my breakdown prices for my ingredients (things like vinegar, soap, rubbing alcohol, etc.) here’s a link to a pdf of my ingredient price list calculations, (shown in the image above).
 It’s nothing fancy, just a simple little page of notes I made for myself.
 If you have your own recipes that you want to make some math calculations on, perhaps you’ll find my little cheat sheet helpful.
 Of course prices are always changing, but at least it’s a starting point.